Want the perfect workout program?Take Quiz

 Tips For The Romanian Deadlift:

 The infamous sumo deadlift.
-When looking at the sumo deadlift’s biomechanics, it’s almost a completely different movement than the conventional deadlift.
-Its main similarity with e conventional deadlift is it consists of lifting something off the ground.
+When looking at the sumo deadlift vs. conventional deadlifts biomechanics, it’s almost a completely different movement than the conventional deadlift.
+Its main similarity with the conventional deadlift is it consists of lifting something off the ground.
 The sumo deadlift has significantly more knee flexion, resulting in far less hip flexion and a much more vertical torso.
 If set up properly, you should be able to easily see your chest.
 This set-up results in much more activation in your quads, and aside from your glutes, significantly less activation in the posterior chain.

 Resistance Band Sumo Deadlift Muscles Worked:

 HOW TO PERFORM THE RESISTANCE BAND SUMO DEADLIFT

 Performing a resistance band single leg deadlift is a great exercise to train your balance and stability and emphasize your glutes.
 Due to the need to stabilize the body, the single-leg deadlift is one of the best movements to hit the gluteus medius.
 This muscle sits on the outside of the hip and is responsible for keeping your hips from sagging when you walk or run.
 It has also been found that strengthening this muscle can mitigate the chance of developing injuries to the lower leg.